Pabla007/-60_Days_of_code/README.md

 D[13,60] - In Intermediate ML course in kaggle completed 2 lessons and did some project work.

 d[14,60] - In Lesson 5 learn about dropout prons & cons and done project work and successfully merged 7 raster images into 1 raster image.

+D15: Skipped this day because i have to attend Religious Funtion today.